oneapi-src/oneDNN/source/programming_model.rst

 Graph
 -----

-Graph is a set of OPs and logical tensors.
-Add_op() adds an OP and its logical tensors to a graph.  oneDNN Graph implementation accumulates the OPs and logical tensors and constructs and validates the graph as internal state.
-At the end of graph construction, users may call get_partitions() which returns a set of partitions.
-After get_partition(), users shall not add ops to the graph.
+Graph is a set of OPs and logical tensors. |graph_add_op| adds an OP and its logical tensors to a graph. oneDNN Graph implementation accumulates the OPs and logical tensors and constructs and validates the graph as internal state.
+At the end of graph construction, users may call |graph_get_partitions| which returns a set of partitions.
+After |graph_get_partitions|, users shall not add ops to the graph.

-A same logical tensor may appear more than twice in add_op() call, since it is passed with the producer OP and consumer OPs. oneDNN Graph validates logical tensors with the same id should be identical at the graph construction time.
+A same logical tensor may appear more than twice in |graph_add_op| call, since it is passed with the producer OP and consumer OPs. oneDNN Graph validates logical tensors with the same id should be identical at the graph construction time.

 The order of OP being added to graph is considered as the order of OP being executed.
 The returned partitions should not contain OP not supported by the